spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

 If you don't expect any events to be recorded you can use `assertNothingRecorded`.

-Finally, you can also use `assertThat`, it accepts a closure which is passed any input you've returned from the `when` function:
+Finally, you can also use `then`, it accepts a closure which is passed any input you've returned from the `when` function:

 ```php
 /** @test */